situmtech/situm-android-getting-started/README.md

 compile 'com.loopj.android:android-async-http:1.4.9'
 ```

-We recommend you to re-synchronize the project after adding this.
+We recommend you to re-synchronize the project at this point.

-4. Import the SitumSDK service by adding the following line within the section <application></application> of the AndroidManifest file (main/AndroidManifest.xml):
+4. Import the SitumSDK service by adding the following line within the section *<application></application>* of the AndroidManifest file (*main/AndroidManifest.xml*):

 ```
 <service android:name="es.situm.sdk.v1.SitumService" android:exported="false"/>
 ```

 5. Grant the app access permissions to sensors and other services to guarantee the correct behaviour of Situm SDK.
-This also requires adding the following access permissions to AndroidManifest:
+This also requires adding the following access permissions to *AndroidManifest*:

 ```
 <uses-permission android:name="android.permission.INTERNET"/>